biocore/American-Gut/ipynb/primary-processing/03-pick_otus.md

 >>> chp_path = agenv.activate('03-otus')
 ```

-And, let's make sure that the output files we need do not already exist.

 We're going to now setup a parameters file for the OTU picking runs.
 It is possible to specify a precomputed SortMeRNA index by indicating it's path as the environment variable `$AG_SMR_INDEX`.
 The reason we're using an environment variable is that it makes it much easier to inject an index during continuous integration testing.

 ```python